appwebd/rails-template-base/README.md

 # rails-template-base
-Common files of a project ruby on rails generated with rails-templates
+Common files of a project ruby on rails generated with https://github.com/appwebd/rails-template-base